 I have a fun recipe for you today that will help you make manicotti in a snap.
-The main thing that makes it so easy to make is string cheese.
+Manicotti is one of my favorite Italian meals.
+The main thing that makes this version so easy to make is string cheese.
 It’s string cheese manicotti.

-Instead of using that messy ricotta mixture, you just slide a string cheese into each manicotti shell.
+Instead of using that messy ricotta mixture, you just slide a piece of string cheese into each manicotti shell.
 Pretty genius, huh?
 No more mess.
-As a result, it takes about 1 second to fill each pasta shell.
-String cheese – manicotti made easy!
+As a result, it only takes about 1 second to fill each pasta shell the string cheese.
+It’s manicotti made easy!

 - 1 lb. ground beef